wallera-computer/WallERA/README.md

 1. `make wallera-linux`
 2. `sudo ./wallera-linux`

+[Here](https://github.com/wallera-computer/ledgerjs-examples) are some LedgerJS-based examples one can use to fiddle with the implementation.

 # HID transport packet format

 Each packet is 64 bytes in size, as specified by the HID report descriptor.